ahmad8798/country-search-app/README.md

 - `countries` (array): The list of countries.

 **Returns:**
-- `array`: A list of unique regions.
+- `array`: The list of unique regions.

 **Usage:**